 Update 2018/19: New top sheet graphic, mostly the same construction (slight beefing up of the mounting area).

-Update 2020/21: With a new top sheet and an exclusive, top-secret carbon layup, the entire Alp Tracks line is benefitting from a construction leaving the Alp Tracks 100 lighter than ever before and with greater skiability in all conditions!
+Update 2020/21: With a new top sheet and a tweaked carbon layup, the entire Alp Tracks line is improved, leaving the Alp Tracks 100 lighter than ever with even greater skiability.

 |Lengths (cm)||170, 177, 185|